UWrc/UWrc.github.io/docs/hyak101/containers/background.md

 ### Hyak Software Usage Policy

 Hyak is a shared research environment with a baseline software setup to serve the majority of users and some pre-installed modules for commonly used tools.
 Researchers do not have root or sudo access to ensure system security and stability.
 Researchers must install, manage, and maintain any additional software required for their projects, ensuring reproducibility of their research.
-Support is available through the Hyak help desk and ticketing system, along with documentation for guidance. [**Click here for more information about Hyak’s Software Usage Policy**](https://hyak.uw.edu/docs/tools/software#software-usage-policy-for-hyak-users).
+Support is available through the Hyak help desk and ticketing system, along with documentation for guidance. [<ins>**Click here for more information about Hyak’s Software Usage Policy**</ins>](https://hyak.uw.edu/docs/tools/software#software-usage-policy-for-hyak-users).

 ### What is a Container?